 Expedited Review Requests

-Requests for expedited reviews must be made either through the ExpressO submission service or by email addressed to firstname.lastname@example.org.
+Requests for expedited reviews must be made either through ExpressO, Scholastica, or by email to the Senior Article Selection Editor.
 These requests should specify a specific date and should be clearly marked for expedited review.

 The Law Review prefers initial review deadlines that allow at least seven (7) to ten (10) days to conduct a review.
 The Law Review will assume that the review window will remain open until 5:00 p.m.
 EST on the specified date unless otherwise indicated in the expedited review request.
 Follow-up expedites should not shorten the deadline considerably.
 Requests that allow less time may be reviewed more briefly or may not be reviewed at all, as workload and circumstances dictate.